Serialcomms/Raspberry-Pico-USB-Serial_BETA/README.md

 * Not tested with RP2350 Pico 2
 * Not tested for co-existance with other USB stacks[^1]
 * Not tested with RTOS or heavily-loaded multicore operation
-* Some stdio and port signalling tests are included in the debug demo only

 </p>
 </details>